BeskarDev/nexus-rpg/docs/07-magic/04-mystic-spells.md

 ---|---|---|---|---
  0 | 0 | Moderate (8) | Medium | singular,  quick

 **Effect**<br /> Heighten the senses of a creature in range, making it more fierce in battle.<br/>Cast this spell during the target’s turn.
+As part of casting this spell, spend 2 HP.
 On a success, the target gains +1 Movement and +1 boon on their next attack roll during their current turn.

 ### Mighty Strike